kxk-4498/venafi-test-wizard/README.md

 In the Chaos Issuer, the CertificateRequest Controller will function in a abnormal way and bring chaos into the certificate issuing process

-1. Disable the group check between Request and Issuer
+1. Issue the CertificateRequest using a Issuer that does not belong to the request's group.

 > This test will disable the code that checks whether the issuer's group matches the request's group.
 The issuer will accept all incomming requests without checking its group.
+The user can manually set the issuer's group to be anything different from the request's group.

 ```
 	// Ignore CertificateRequest if issuerRef doesn't match our group